Mdmartinez97/TempStation/README.md

 - Hardware: Design and build a casing.

-- Firmware: Divide the main code into individual files for each custom function.
+- Firmware: Divide the main code into individual files for each custom function.[DONE]

 ## 📜 CREDITS